ncoghlan/misc/notes/python3/binary_protocols.rst

   slicing syntax if you want a length 1 bytes object.
 * The ``encode()`` and ``decode()`` convenience methods no longer support the text->text and binary->binary transforms, instead being limited to the actual text->binary and binary->text encodings.
-There is a replacement ``transform()`` API in the works for Python 3.3, but that isn't available at this time.
+The ``codecs.encode`` and ``codecs.decode`` functions need to be used instead in order to handle these transforms in addition to the regular text encodings (these functions are available as far back as Python 2.4, so they're usable in the common subset of Python 2 and Python 3).
 * In 2.x, the ``unicode`` type supported the buffer API, allowing direct access to the raw multi-byte characters (stored as UCS4 in wide builds, and a UCS2/UTF-16 hybrid in narrow builds).
 In 3.x, the only way to access this